G1ANT-Robot/G1ANT.Manual/g1ant-language/language-basics.md

 The script editor is equipped with IntelliSense technology, which gives you suggestions while you type.
 It’s an extremely comfortable and productive variation of an interactive help.

 How does it work?
-When you start typing, IntelliSense looks for matches in the G1ANT.Language dictionary and displays them in a drop-down list.
-A description of the selected item appears in a tooltip — a small box to the right with a brief explanation of what a particular function does.
+When you start typing, IntelliSense looks for matches in the language dictionary and displays them in a drop-down list.
+A description of the selected item appears in a tooltip — a small box to the right with a brief explanation of what a particular element does.

 For example, start typing `program` in the script editor.
 With every letter, the suggested list of matching entries narrows down: five items in the list after you type “p”, then just three, when you press “r”, and when you reach “g”, there’s only `program` left to choose.
 But IntelliSense doesn’t stop there: after selecting an item from the suggested options, you are prompted with further language elements — arguments then their values.
 In case of the `program` command, when you pick it and press space, you will see a list of nine arguments available for that command along with their descriptions in tooltips: